kaliop-uk/ezmigrationbundle/README.md

     composer update --dev kaliop/migration

-This will then install the bundle and all it's dependencies.
+This will install the bundle and all its dependencies.

 Please make sure that you have the bundle registered in the kernel as well.
-Check `ezpublish/EzPublishKernerl.php`
+Check `ezpublish/EzPublishKernel.php`

 The `registerBundles` method should look similar to:

     public function registerBundles()
     {
         $bundles = array(
-            ...
+            ... more stuff here ...
             new Kaliop\eZMigrationBundle\EzMigrationBundle()
         );
     }